Tax cuts quiet once-deafening GOP call for fiscal discipline | Taiwan News

 Among the few deficit hawk holdouts is Sen. Bob Corker, R-Tenn., a key vote on the Senate Budget Committee, who's been pumping the brakes on taxes, a stand that's earned him face-to-face meetings with both Treasury Secretary Steven Mnuchin and Trump himself.
 Corker says he believes in some adjustments but doesn't want to "let this just be party time that just takes us no place but massive deficits down the road."

-Meanwhile, the election of Trump has GOP military hawks pressing to shovel enormous amounts of money into the Pentagon — about $90 billion over the stringent spending limits set by the hard-won 2011 deficit control effort.
+Trump's election has GOP military hawks pressing to shovel enormous amounts of money into the Pentagon — about $90 billion over the stringent spending limits set by the hard-won 2011 deficit control effort.
 Republican demands for spending cuts as the price of lifting the government's debt limit and averting a market-rattling default on U.S. obligations pushed negotiations perilously close to a market crisis that summer.

-The unpopular leftover from the 2011 agreement are those spending limits, which if violated would be enforced by across-the-board spending cuts known as sequestration.
+The unpopular leftover from the 2011 agreement are those spending limits, which if violated would be enforced by across-the-board spending cuts.
 Republicans want to scrap them, at least for military money.

 "There's so much pressure on our side for additional defense spending," said Rep. Tom Cole, R-Okla.
 "Believe me there's more defense hawks than budget hawks in the Republican conference right now."